The background behind the Telephone

 The telephone central office is the location where local landline telephone switching takes place.
 Inside is a specialized electronic telephone "switch" where phone calls are transferred from one customer to another, or to another central office via a long distance circuit.

 This is not the only website preserving these pictures for the future.
-One website is called Telephone Central Offices, operated by a former telephone employee, and Telebeans, operated by a telephone enthusiast (who sadly passed away several years ago.
-A mirror of his former site can be found here.)
+One website is called Telephone Central Offices, operated by a former telephone employee, and Telebeans, a site that was operated by a fellow telephone enthusiast Parris Wood, who sadly passed away around 2006.

 This site encourages